jonpalmisc/Maui/README.md

 If the WSTP headers and libraries are already in your system paths (which is unlikely), then passing the `-DWSTP_API_PATH` option to CMake is not needed.

+## Contributing

+Contributions are welcome!
+All code is formatted with `clang-format` using the built-in "WebKit" preset; please ensure your code is formatted when submitting a pull request.

 ## License

 Copyright &copy; 2021 Jon Palmisciano; licensed under the BSD 3-Clause license.